-Exercises are grouped in exercise groups.
+Exercises are grouped in two types of exercise collections.
+The type can either be ExerciseGroup or Assignment.
 The normal exercises are meant to be non-mandatory training exercises, which means the users will be able to submit solutions at any time, and the best submission will determine the exercise status (solved, attempted or un-attempted).
 Assignment exercises are on the other hand meant to be handed in, see assignments for further details.

 An exercise group is a set of normal exercises.
 When creating/editing an exercise group the following properties can be set: